Leeps-Lab/high_frequency_trading/README.rst

 This repo contains an `oTree`_ application customized for conducting real-time financial market experiments.
-It originally started as an attempt to build an pure oTree implementation of the experiment in [AldrichVargas]_.
+It originally started as an attempt to build an pure oTree implementation of the experiment in [Aldrich & Lopez Vargas]_.
 It now can support a large set of financial market environments.

 The general architecture of this experiment software includes of supports the operation of a remote